istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 #### Instructions for Istio 1.4 and OpenShift

-Due to a [limitation](https://github.com/istio/istio/issues/19196) in istioctl 1.4, you will need to create a file and pass that file to istioctl.
+Due to a [limitation](https://github.com/istio/istio/issues/19196) in `istioctl` 1.4, you will need to create a file and pass that file to `istioctl`.
 The documentation for istio 1.4 is out of date for OpenShift installation.

 {{< text yaml >}}
 cat <<'EOF' > cni-annotations.yaml